- Online Services User Agreement

 In addition to this privacy notice, we may provide additional notices to you regarding specific advertising or other initiatives.
 These notices will describe the initiatives in greater detail and may, as appropriate, contain information you can use to choose to participate, or not participate, in these initiatives.

-We use customer information, including personally identifiable information, primarily to conduct business activities related to providing you with reliable, high quality Bright House services, and to help us detect theft of service.
+We use customer information, including personally identifiable information, primarily to conduct business activities related to providing you with reliable, high quality Spectrum services, and to help us detect theft of service.
 More specifically, we may use personally identifiable information to:

-- install, configure, operate, provide, support, upgrade and maintain the Bright House services and service-related devices and software;
+- install, configure, operate, provide, support, upgrade and maintain the Spectrum services and service-related devices and software;

-- bill and collect fees and charges for the Bright House services;
+- bill and collect fees and charges for the Spectrum services;

 - confirm you are receiving the level(s) of service requested and are properly billed;